MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PTOManager.md

 Therefore, if you are using waiting periods, it is recommended that you use an anytime maximum to restrict the number of hours that an employee can have at any given time OR to use a Per Pay Period Maximum and set the Per Pay Period maximum equal to your Yearly Maximum divided by the total pay periods.

-For Example:  If the Maximum Hours Per year was 156 and I have biweekly pay runs, I would take 156 hours divided by 26 periods and have a Pay Period Maximum of 6.00 per period.
+For example:  If the Maximum Hours Per year was 156 and I have biweekly pay runs, I would take 156 hours divided by 26 periods and have a Pay Period Maximum of 6.00 per period.
 This would be equivalent to a yearly maximum of 156 hours.

 #### Calculation Factor

 Enter the **Calculation Factor.** The **Calculation Factor** is always multiplied by the employees hours worked in the pay period.

 > [!NOTE]
-> NOTE: If the employees must earn a set amount each pay run or year, then enter 9.99999 for the calculation factor, and set the Maximum Hours field value to limit the amount to receive.
+> If the employees must earn a set amount each pay run or year, then enter 9.99999 for the calculation factor, and set the Maximum Hours field value to limit the amount to receive.

 #### Determining Calculation Factors